Foundational Challenges in Assuring Alignment and Safety of Large Language Models: Introduction

 \subsubsection{Effects on Inequality}

+LLMs could potentially worsen socioeconomic inequalities \citep{capraro2023impact}.
 Effects on inequality are closely linked to the effects of LLMs on workers but ultimately depend on how the fruits of technological progress are distributed.
 There are three important challenges associated with this:

 First, if the role and compensation of capital rise and the role and compensation of labor decline in an LLM-powered economy, inequality may go up because work is the main source of income for the majority of people.
 There are signs that this may already have happened because of earlier automation technologies in recent decades \citep{karabarbounis2014global}.
 This has led to calls to steer advances in AI in a direction that complements workers rather than substituting them \citep{korinek2020steering,klinova2021ai}.
 This also applies to LLMs.
 A tangible example of an LLM that complements workers would be a system that advises call service center agents how to best handle calls \citep{brynjolfsson2023generative}.
 An example that substitutes for workers would be a system that replaces workers altogether.
 Given the general-purpose nature of LLMs, there is a risk that advances in any given use case may initially complement workers but eventually progress to a stage where they can displace them.
 However, human decisions can influence the extent to which LLMs complement vs.\ substitute workers.
 This includes developers of such systems, business leaders who deploy them, and lawmakers and regulators who shape the economic and societal context in which these systems operate.
 Economic and sociological research could help understand how LLM-based technologies are likely to get adopted, for instance, by interviewing workers who are early adopters or studying historical examples of integrating new technologies into workspaces or industries.
 There is also a need for concerted efforts to best educate the business leaders on leveraging the growth benefits of LLMs in a way that is minimally disruptive to the larger society.